calvinrbnspiess/W3M20035.1-cloud-infrastructures/containers/furnace/README.md

 Returns whether the application is running.

 /health/ready
-Return whether the oven/furnace is currently full (CurrentLoad >= Capacity)
+Return whether the oven is currently full (CurrentLoad >= Capacity)

 ### Test running container
 The docker run command from below redirects the exposed port 8080 to 8080 on your local machine.